Coaching Case Study By Emeline Roissetter, Career Coach, UNITED ARAB EMIRATES

 Actively listen to Dalia was very powerful.
 First to ensure she is actually heard for the first time and given the space to explore her own thoughts and ideas.
 Secondly, it was really powerful to identify patterns and limiting beliefs.

-Dalia is my first client with a very different cultural background to mine.
+Dalia is my first client with a very different cultural background from mine.
 It was important to identify her values, her cultural and religious codes without judgments.
 It was crucial to understand the influence of her culture on her life and behavior and to respect that throughout.

-Dalia being a very emotional young lady, some of our sessions were charged with tears.
+Dalia is a very emotional young lady, some of our sessions were charged with tears.
 It was challenging at times not to be emotional with her and to remain external to her situation.
 It took a lot of self‐management on my side to stay strong and professional while demonstrating empathy.

 Core values and life purpose

 Considering Dalia’s confusion regarding her next step in life, it was crucial to go back to who she is and what she stands for.
-Simply exploring who she is, the values that are important to her, what makes her happy and the person she would like to become, brought a lot of clarity to Dalia.
+Simply exploring who she is, the values that are important to her, what makes her happy, and the person she would like to become, brought a lot of clarity to Dalia.
 In only a couple of sessions, she was certain of what her major should be and decided to go for it.

 I invited Dalia to visualize the kind of life she would want for herself if she was in control of it and no longer a victim.
-She took on the initiative to build her vision board and this was an extremely powerful, motivating and energizing exercise for her.
+She took on the initiative to build her vision board and this was an extremely powerful, motivating, and energizing exercise for her.
 She used her creativity and dreams to come up with a beautiful and inspiring board.

 Responsibility vs Blame

-Dalia’s victim state was one of the first thing I addressed as a coach.
+Dalia’s victim state was one of the first things I addressed as a coach.
 She was blaming everyone and everything for her own unhappiness.
 Although it was important to show empathy for the hardships she went through, I invited her to reflect on what her life could be if she was to take responsibility for her own happiness.